ngodinhloc/service-schema/README.md

 # Service Schema
-Using json schema to validate Event and process service.
+Using json schema to validate Event and process services.

 Event is defined by json
 <pre>